- 28 September to 26 October 2017

 Rosie Dias is Associate Professor in the History of Art at the University of Warwick.
 She specialises in eighteenth and nineteenth-century British art, in particular exhibition culture, printmaking and the art of colonial India.
 Her monograph, Exhibiting Englishness: John Boydell’s Shakespeare Gallery and the Formation of a National Aesthetic was published by Yale University Press in 2013.

 As Senior Research Fellow working with the Paul Mellon Centre on a freelance basis, Hammad co-leads the London, Asia research project with Sarah Victoria Turner.
-At the PMC he has collaboratively shaped a diverse range of programmes, such as the Showing, Telling, Seeing: Exhibiting South Asia in Britain conference, a symposium title The LYC Museum & Art Gallery and the Museum as Practice, a public lecture course and research initiatives (including awards, displays and publications) to explore the ways in which the growing field of modern and contemporary art history in Asia intersects with, and challenges, existing histories of British art.
+At the PMC he has collaboratively shaped a diverse range of programmes, such as the expansive digital programme London, Asia, Art, Worlds; Showing, Telling, Seeing: Exhibiting South Asia in Britain conference; a symposium titled The LYC Museum & Art Gallery and the Museum as Practice; a public lecture course and research initiatives (including awards, displays and publications) to explore the ways in which the growing field of modern and contemporary art history in Asia intersects with, and challenges, existing histories of British art.

 Known for collaborative, research-driven and exhibition-led inquiry, he has curated or co-curated numerous exhibitions internationally.
 His exhibition projects include: Lines of Control: Partition as a Productive Space (2005–2013); Excessive Enthusiasm: Ha Bik Chuen and the Archive as Practice (2015); Rock, Paper, Scissors: Positions in Play – the UAE’s national pavilion at the 57th Venice Biennale (2017); and Structures of Meaning | Architectures of Perception as guest curator for Abu Dhabi Art (2018–2019).
 He recently curated (with Kate Jesson), the exhibition Speech Acts: Reflection-Imagination-Repetition (2018–2019), at Manchester Art Gallery.